azr4e1/Knowledge/cdb798cfffc3fbd35361e5ab2fbe363c.md

 - [ ] Create tests!!!
 - [ ] pager for `list` command when beyond certain length
 - [ ] Consider using the `rich` library for pretty printing?
+- [ ] rename functionality to rename a note and all the links pointing to it
 - [x] Add a star when creating _next_ note to indicate the link to the next note
 - [ ] When adding git origin at initialization, if remote exists already, pull from that
 - [x] support filename reference and full title reference for links